TRICIA C. ANDERSON, Pace Academy

 William G. Fluharty is the founder and Director of the Nexus Center for Global Studies at Cape Henry Collegiate, Virginia Beach, Virginia.
 Since it’s inception in 2004, Cape Henry students have visited over 40 countries with 260 participants in 2014.
 Fluharty received a bachelors degree in International Relations at Lehigh University and a masters in Foreign Affairs from the University of Virginia.
 After creating Hi-Ho Silver, a sterling silver jewelry manufacturer with 20 stores in the UK and USA along with wholesale distribution in 38 states, Fluharty directed the corporation for 13 years before moving into education.
 As one of the four founding members of the GEBG and the first Director, Fluharty has been involved in moving the national global education agenda forward.
 He has also been History Department Head since 2005 and serves as the Director Emeritus of the Global Education Benchmark Group.

-GEBG Board Member, Board Development Committee Member, GEBG Database Working Group Chair, Mid-Atlantic Schools Regional Rep
+GEBG Board Member, GEBG Curriculum and Collaboration Working Group Member, Mid-Atlantic Schools Regional Rep

 GEBG Board Member, Endorsement Committee Member, Curriculum and Collaboration Working Group Member